colejarczyk/doc/userguide/transactions/menu/returns.rst

 Points were added to his Active points pool, and transaction value to total amount of his registered transaction value (CLV attribute).

-For some reason, **he decided to return Product C, which cost 20 €**, which is a half of the total transaction value.
+For some reason, **he decided to return Product C, which costs 20 €**, which is a half of the total transaction value.

 And exactly in the same proportion will be calculated the value of points that will be subtracted.
 For this transaction he earned 70 points, so half of them – 35 points will be subtracted from the Active points pool.